macchina-io/macchina.io/README.md

 macchina.io
 ===========

+*An open-source toolkit for building embedded IoT applications that connect sensors, devices and cloud services.*

 macchina.io is a new open source software toolkit for quickly building embedded applications for the Internet of Things that run on Linux-based devices like the Raspberry Pi, Beaglebone or RED brick. macchina.io